 CTA: What Inspired you to become a chef?

 Niki: It is a funny story; I fell in love with cooking when I was in school, I was put in the wrong class by accident and my passion for food started from there.
 It is not an easy trade specific skill to master, and I liked the challenge.
 I also enjoy that food can give people an emotional connection and make them happy.

 Niki: My gluten free black forest cake is my specialty.

-CTA: We hear that you have started a new initiative for apprentices at the Keppel Bay Sailing Club can you tell us about it?
+CTA: We hear that you have started a new initiative for apprentices at the Keppel Bay Sailing Club, so can you tell us about it?

 We produce some great food, for example last Thursday we did an Entree of Chorizo Croquettes OR Cheesy Chicken Balls and a Main of Balsamic & Orange Chicken Breast OR Crispy Skin Barramundi.

 It is a great opportunity for the apprentices to showcase their skills whilst providing a great value meal for our patrons.

 Some of the delicious dishes on offer at the Keppel Bay Sailing Club Apprentice Night